 An action brought by an insurance company against its own insured and the injured plaintiff to have a court define the amounts or types of coverage.
 This is sometimes used by insurers as a delay tactic, or to get a court to limit their liability.
 It can be also be a useful tool for an injured plaintiff in the case of injuries caused by a third person, such as in cases of underinsured motorist coverage.

 Vexatious Refusal to Pay

 A Missouri statute that allows an insured to sue her own insurance company for unreasonable refusal to pay a first party claim (where the plaintiff is the insured and suffered the damage), as well as seek attorney fees and additional damages.

 A tort claim brought by an insured against her own insurance company when the insurance company refuses to protect the financial assets of the insured by ignoring offers to settle within the policy limits or refusing to defend a covered claim (this is not a first party claim because the insured has injured the plaintiff, made a claim to the insurance company and the insurance company either refuses to settle within the policy limits or refuses to defend.)

 All of the Above

 Frequently we see § 537.065 agreements being made with an insured that leads to a Bad Faith claim.
 We have seen a Declaratory Judgment action filed in Federal court while the plaintiff pursues a state court Equitable Garnishment.
 We also see Breach of Contract claims as Count I and Vexatious Refusal to Pay as Count II in the same suit.

 If your insurance company denies your insurance claim following an accident, do not settle for less.
-Contact the attorneys at M. Blake Heath, Trial Attorney LLC to learn more about how we can help protect your rights.
+Contact the attorneys at Heath Injury Law LLC to learn more about how we can help protect your rights.
 Fill out this intake form, or call: 816-931-0048